 General anesthesia is provided for most office-based surgical procedures.
 General Anesthesia means that you are completely asleep throughout your procedure.
 You will not see, feel or hear anything painful, unpleasant or uncomfortable during surgery.
 Your vital signs are continuously monitored before, during and after surgery while in the operating room.
 You are given medicine intravenously that causes you to fall asleep; then, you stay asleep with oxygen mixed with special gases that you breath in and out through your lungs.
 General Anesthesia guarantees that you don’t move or feel pain during surgery; and, you have amnesia to the surgery — you do NOT remember surgery after it is over.

-Intravenous sedation is provided occasionally for some office-based surgical procedures.
-Intravenous sedation means that you may be partly aware of your surroundings during surgery; or, you may be unaware of your surgery after it is over.
+Intravenous conscious sedation is provided occasionally for some office-based surgical procedures.
+Intravenous conscious sedation means that you may be partly aware of your surroundings during surgery; or, you may be unaware of your surgery after it is over.
 You can even give your anesthesiologist your preferences as to just how sedated you wish to be.
 While your vital signs are continuously monitored, you are given medicine intravenously that causes you to be groggy, sleep lightly, or sleep heavily during surgery.
-Intravenous sedation is usually combined with local anesthesia.
-Intravenous sedation CANNOT guarantee that you will not move, feel discomfort or remember surgery.
-Sometimes intravenous sedation is provided so that you can participate in standing or turning during surgery.
+Intravenous conscious sedation is usually combined with local anesthesia.
+Intravenous conscious sedation CANNOT guarantee that you will not move, feel discomfort or remember surgery.
+Sometimes intravenous conscious sedation is provided so that you can participate in standing or turning during surgery.

 Your anesthetic is usually determined by your surgical procedure, not by individual choice.
 In cases where more than one anesthetic option exists, then Dr. Epstein and your anesthesiologist will discuss those options with you to find the best type of anesthetic option for you.
 When using local anesthesia, some patients benefit from ProNox®, also known as nitrous oxide or “sweet air” to allow them to feel more relaxed during the procedure.
 The advantage of ProNox® is that you can drive after your procedure, assuming that it is otherwise acceptable to drive afterwards aside from the ProNox®.

 During your surgical procedure, your anesthesiologist will plan for three important outcomes: